Bash-Sudo/Bash-Sudo/README.md

 [![](https://visitcount.itsvg.in/api?id=Jay-Untugs&icon=5&color=6)](https://visitcount.itsvg.in)
 - 👋 Hi, I’m Jay Founder of [CircuitForgeLabs.com](https://www.circuitforgelabs.com) & [JaysTechLab.com](https://www.jaystechlab.com)
 - 👀 I’m interested in Ai and the rapid growing industry I want to be a part of that.
-- 🌱 I’m currently learning So mucn, I am taking courses online to further my knowledge.
+- 🌱 I’m currently learning About Ai, taking courses online to further my knowledge and skills.
 - 💞️ I’m looking to collaborate on designing a Wiki for the masses.
 - 😄 Pronouns: Him/He
 - ⚡ Fun fact - I also love cars, I am part of the car scene where I live.
 My favorate auto maker is Audi!